MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/language-region-support.md

 # Content Understanding region and language support

+Azure AI Content Understanding schemas provide multilingual multimodal processing support.
+Our language and regional support capabilities enable users to communicate with Content Understanding applications in natural ways and empower global outreach.
+The following tables list the avaialbe region, language, and locale support by modality.

 ## Region support

 To use the Azure AI Content Understanding service, you must create your Azure AI Service resource in a supported region.
 The Content Understanding features are available in the following regions: